ninja888-8/minidungeon/README.md

 # minidungeon
 tiny dungeon crawler game with randomly and infinitely generated levels (endless mode) or a short and fun 3 stage dungeon (normal mode)

-Use arrow keys in the menu to navigate between the choices!
-Press Enter to select an option in the menus.
+**Use arrow keys in the menu to navigate between the choices!
+Press Enter to select an option in the menus.**

-Once in the actual game, use WASD or the arrow keys to move.
-Press Left-Click on your mouse to attack (there is a cooldown to attacks).
+Once in the actual game, **use WASD or the arrow keys to move**.
+Press **Left-Click** on your mouse **to attack** (there is a cooldown to attacks).
 In each stage, there is 5x5 grid of rooms, as can be seen in a minimap in the top right corner of the screen, along with other character stats.

-You may enter through any door by going near the door and pressing Enter whenever the prompt is given to you.
+**You may enter through any door by going near the door and pressing Enter whenever the prompt is given to you**.
 Note that you cannot travel past the 5x5 grid, nor can you enter a door when there are any enemies currently in the room with you.

 In the minimap, you can also use the colours to deduce the types of rooms: a yellow dot = loot room, a red dot = battle room, a pink dot = minigame room, and a purple dot = boss room.